 More than 1 in 4 prospective students will leave a college's website if they're frustrated with the user experience.

 Take your website for a test drive to see what kinds of hoops students have to go through to get information.
 Also, consider how a chatbot can guide students while saving your staff valuable time.

 5. Cater to the student's communication preferences

 The most important thing to remember when trying to understand the characteristics of online students is that there is no all-encompassing set of traits.
 You cannot use blanket statements to describe an entire demographic of students.
 Because every student is different, the best way to reach online students is with an omnichannel approach.

 Some students will respond to emails, while other students prefer to be texted.
 Reaching out to a student via text to follow up on emails increases your chances of engagement.
 And, more often than not, students appreciate being nudged in the right direction.

 A growing segment

-As higher ed institutions make adjustments to adapt to economic trends and more and more students seek affordable educational opportunities, the number of online students will grow.
+The number of students looking to study remotely has dramatically increased, especially in the past year.
+As higher ed institutions make adjustments to adapt to social and economic trends and more and more students seek affordable educational opportunities, the number of online students will grow.
 That will only increase the competition to reach online students.